Cristina-Sa20/Avocado-EV3/src/README.md

 Control software
 ====

-This directory contains the code for our runs, we will be updating the code for a run and separating by rounds.
+In this commit we will be explaining in detail our different routines, algorithms, logics analisis and our main programs!